tum-ens/urbs/README.md

 ## Next steps

-  1. Head over to the tutorial on http://urbs.readthedocs.org
+  1. Head over to the tutorial at http://urbs.readthedocs.org, which goes through runme.py step by step.
   2. Read the source code of `runme.py` and `comp.py`.
   3. Quickly scan through `urbs.py`, read docstrings.
   4. Try adding/modifying scenarios in `runme.py` and see their effect on results.